digipres/publications/ipres/ipres-2018/papers/fencing-apparently-infinite-objects.md

   To cope with apparently infinite objects and their increasing complexity, this paper explores an expanded definition of object boundaries for performative objects.'
 creators:
-- Espenschied, Dragan
+- Dragan Espenschied
-- Rechert, Klaus
+- Klaus Rechert
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923620/download
 grand_parent: iPRES